Rusteam/finegrained-infra/README.md

 - docker and docker-compose

 **Change environment variables:**
-1. Update mongodb and ssh connection (if deployed to an ssh server) inside `.env.example`.
-Rename it to `.env`.
+1. Update all env variables inside `.env.example`.
-2. Update MLflow S3 connection and postgres details inside `mlflow/.env.example`.
-Rename it to `mlflow/.env`.
+2. Rename it to `.env`.

 ### Run